- Get up early

 It takes grit to be in sales.
 You will get rejected by prospects multiple times a day, there are some months when you won't hit your number, and losses are just part of the job.

 It's not all bad, of course.
 But on some days, it's going to be difficult to find your motivation.
-So start your mornings off right and set yourself up for a productive day with these seven quick morning motivation exercises.
+So make your mornings easier and set yourself up for a productive day with these quick morning motivation exercises.

 Research shows that early risers are more successful, more proactive, better planners, and better at anticipating problems.
-Not to mention that many uber-successful people also get to the office uber-early.
-Vogue editor-in-chief Anna Wintour is out of bed by 5:45 a.m., GE CEO Jeff Immelt gets up at 5:30 a.m., Xerox CEO Ursula Burns at 5:15 a.m., and Apple CEO Tim Cook sets his alarm for as early as 3:45 a.m. to get a jump start on their days.
+Not to mention that many extremely productive CEOs also get to the office uber-early.
+Vogue editor-in-chief Anna Wintour is out of bed by 5:45 a.m., GE CEO Jeff Immelt gets up at 5:30 a.m., Xerox CEO Ursula Burns rises at 5:15 a.m., and Apple CEO Tim Cook sets his alarm for as early as 3:45 a.m. to get a jump start on their days.

 Yes, waking up early gives you more time to work, but there are other benefits as well.
 You’ll be able to eat a healthy breakfast (see #2), fit in a workout (#4), or even spend time doing an activity that’s not work-related (#7).
 The more time you give yourself in the mornings, the less you’ll have to rush and the more ready you’ll be to tackle the day.

 You are what you eat.
-According to research from the Health Enhancement Research Organization, people who have consistently healthy diets are 25% more likely to have high job performance and 20% more likely to be more productive.
+According to research from the British Journal of Health Psychology, the more fruits and vegetables an individual eats in a day, the happier, more creative, and more engaged they tend to be -- a great incentive to add more whole foods to your diet.
 Plus, if you eat a lousy meal or no breakfast at all, you’ll be hungry all morning -- and it’s difficult to concentrate when you’re not feeling at your best.

 Your surroundings have a huge effect on your mood, and while you can’t control the weather, whether you have enough hot water in the morning, or if there will be traffic (another reason to get up early!), you can control your alarm clock.